guardian/editions/README.md

 ### backend, archiver and aws

-These are deployed using [riffraff](https://riffraff.gutools.co.uk) as `editions`.
+These all deploys in one go, the default github branch is `master` which automatically triggers CI deployment once someone merges code changes into it.
+If you need to deploy from a different branch (i.e. from a PR branch) first make sure it builds ok in teamcity job (Editions > Build) and make sure you choose the right branch before you press the `run` button in teamcity.
+Once build completes successfully make a note of the build number, go to [riffraff](https://riffraff.gutools.co.uk), type/find the `editions` project and choose the build number you noted from teamcity.
+As usual, you can choose CODE or PROD to deploy depending on your needs.

 ## Uploading iOS internal beta to testflight

 There is a scheduled github [action](https://github.com/guardian/editions/actions?query=workflow%3Ascheduled-ios-beta) which runs everyday at 3pm and uploads an internal beta build to testflight.

 To **manually** upload an internal beta

 1. Go to the scheduled github [action](https://github.com/guardian/editions/actions?query=workflow%3Ascheduled-ios-beta)
 2. Select Run Worflow
 3. Select which branch you would like to use the workflow from

 ## Complete Process Flow

-1) Editors open the Fronts tool and collate the content for an issue.
+1. Editors open the Fronts tool and collate the content for an issue.
-1) Editors click 'Publish'
+1. Editors click 'Proof'
-1) The list of articles forming the content is written to a json file in a specific s3 bucket
+1. The list of articles forming the content is written to a json file in a specific s3 bucket
-1) A policy on that bucket notifies a function running in AWS Lambda service
+1. A policy on that bucket notifies a function running in AWS Lambda service
-1) That function (and a bunch of others that follow it) produces the entire issue content and write it to a different s3 bucket
+1. That function (and a bunch of others that follow it) produces the entire issue content and write it to a different s3 bucket ('proofed')
-1) The download location of that content is added to an index file in that bucket
+1. The download location of that content is added to an index file in that bucket
+1. Editions click 'Publish' when it is ready
+1. That triggers another step function in 'archiver' which copy all the generated content in previous step to a different s3 ('published')
-1) The app is opened and fetches the index file
+1. The app is opened and fetches the index file
-1) The user chooses which issues they would like to have
+1. The user chooses which issues they would like to have
-1) The app fetches those issues
+1. The app fetches those issues
-1) The user reads the paper, there is applause, fireworks, etc.
+1. The user reads the e-paper, there is applause, fireworks, etc.

 ## Notification Flow

- * Fronts tool (aka facia-tool)
+-   Fronts tool (aka facia-tool)
-   * owned by the `cmsFronts` account, `facia-$STAGE` stack
+    -   owned by the `cmsFronts` account, `facia-$STAGE` stack

 writes to

- * bucket `published-editions-$STAGE`
+-   bucket `published-editions-$STAGE`
-   * owned by the `cmsFronts` account, `facia-db-$STAGE` stack
+    -   owned by the `cmsFronts` account, `facia-db-$STAGE` stack

 which notifies

- * the lambda specified in `EdtionsArchiverLambdaArn` (typo is correct)
+-   the lambda specified in the `mobile` account
-   * owned by the `frontend` account, in the `editions-$STAGE` stack
-   * Currently this is:
+    -   Currently this is:
-     * `arn:aws:lambda:eu-west-1:642631414762:function:editions-archiver-s3-event-listener-CODE`
-     * `arn:aws:lambda:eu-west-1:642631414762:function:editions-proof-archiver-s3-event-listener-CODE`
+        -   `arn:aws:lambda:eu-west-1:201359054765:function:editions-proof-archiver-s3-event-listener-CODE`
+        -   `arn:aws:lambda:eu-west-1:201359054765:function:editions-proof-archiver-s3-event-listener-PROD`

 which kicks off the step function, which writes to

- * the s3 bucket `editions-proof-$STAGE`
+-   the s3 bucket `editions-proofed-$STAGE`

-   * owned by the `frontend` account, but not created via cloudformation
+    -   owned by the `mobile` account

 until the complete issue is ready to publish, when it is copied to

- * the s3 bucket `editions-store-$STAGE`
+-   the s3 bucket `editions-published-$STAGE`
-   * owned by the `frontend` account, but not created via cloudformation
+    -   owned by the `mobile` account

-NB This means that updates to the `editions-$STAGE` stack can imply that changes will need to be made in the `facia-db-$STAGE` stack.